AimanMadan/SingleClickUpload/README.md

-Here's the updated `README.md` file with the included section to showcase the GUI using the provided image URL:

----

 # Single Click Upload

 This repository contains a Python script to automate the process of uploading tracks to BeatStars.
 The script utilizes Selenium WebDriver to interact with the BeatStars website, handling tasks such as logging in, uploading .wav files, filling in basic track information, and setting artwork.